utkarsh-1602/learn-python-backend/python-advanced/exceptions/Readme.md

 ### Traceback attribute

 Python allows us to operate on the traceback details because each exception object (not only chained ones) owns a `__traceback__` attribute.

+-
+In Python, the traceback attribute in exceptions is inherent for both implicit and explicit chained exceptions.